 FOS DSP.
-Khan said the 30% will be available later than October and may not be out until December.
+Khan said the 30% EDR will be available later than October and may not be out until December.
 Wills asked how long the EDR will take.
 Griffith and Khan apologized for the delays.
 They said this PDT is moving a lot slower than most others.
-Burchfield noted that this Griffith said if the preferred alternative from the EDR is an operational one, then there isn’t a lot of design work.
+Burchfield noted that this has been a lower priority because the NMFS’ RPA doesn’t specifically require a fish passage structure at Foster but assumed that an operational solution might suffice .
+Griffith said if the preferred alternative from the EDR is an operational one, then there isn’t a lot of design work.

 MFW Temp/DSP.
-Follow up meeting coming up in September.
+Follow up meeting coming up in September to discuss temperature targets for downstream of Dexter.
 The PDT would like to have a more lengthy discussion at the September or October FPT meeting.

 DEX AFF.
 Responses to 90% comments are written up and close to being finalized by late August.
 DDR will be ready by the end of the FY.